fgrosse/prioqueue/README.md

 )

 func Example() {
+	// The queue will be backed by a slice and knowing its size ahead of time
-	// n is the amount of elements we are about to push.
-If you don't know this
+	// avoids unnecessary allocations.
+If you don't know how many items in
-	// amount in advance then you can set n to 0 or a negative number.
+	// advance then you can set n to 0 or a negative number instead.
 In this
-	// case the slice uses by the queue will start with the default slice
+	// case the slice used by the queue will start with the default slice
 	// capacity of Go.
 	n := 10

-	// We use a random number generator in this example to generate priority values. rng := rand.New(rand.NewSource(42))
+	// We use a random number generator in this example to generate values. rng := rand.New(rand.NewSource(42))

 	q := prioqueue.NewMaxHeap(n)